-Vanderbilt appeals to engineering students who want to put their careers and lives into a rich CONTEXT.
+engineering.vanderbilt.edu Vanderbilt appeals to engineering students who want to put their careers and lives into a rich CONTEXT.
 You will learn to be a creative thinker and a problem solver.
 These skills will be valuable throughout your life-not only when you are solving engineering problems.
 Our curriculum allows you to examine various engineering majors from multiple perspectives before you declare a specific major.
 As an engineering student, you will explore engineering fundamentals and the responsible use of technology.
 All of our students study in state-of-the-art classrooms and laboratories, and you may choose to conduct original research by working with outstanding faculty members.
 Professors and students collaborate on projects that span the spectrum of engineering from robotics and computer animation to biomedical optics and environmental engineering.
 Our engineering graduates are valued for their expertise, intellectual independence, communication skills, and leadership ability.
 Professional demand for graduates with this background is intense.
 Graduates are actively recruited, not only for engineering careers but also for careers as diverse as consulting, medicine, law, and finance.
 Vanderbilt's School of Engineering offers the depth and breadth of education required to solve real-world problems.
-Understanding how to solve these problems will give you an edge in any endeavor.
-Cover photo: A laser lab housed in Stevenson Center, part of the School of Engineering complex that includes biomedical engineering and electrical engineering laboratories.
+Understanding how to solve these problems will give you an edge in any endeavor. cover: Mechanical engineering professor conducts research measuring thermal and electrical transport properties of individual nanowires-microscopic, electrically conducting wire also known as quantum wire-with a unique microdevice (the chip in the photo) in the Micro/Nanoscale Thermal Fluids Laboratory at Vanderbilt.